 A: This depends on your age and gender, but no matter what, you’ll need to choose wisely to limit your exposure to pollutants such as mercury, which accumulates in the flesh of fish, and polychlorinated biphenyls (PCBs), which build up in fish fat and skin.

 For most of us, up to four servings of seafood per week is just fine.
-It’s best to avoid (or only rarely eat) king mackerel, shark, swordfish, tilefish and blue fin tuna.
+It’s best to avoid king mackerel, shark, swordfish, tilefish and blue fin tuna.
 These large, long-lived fish tend to contain more toxins than other species by the time they end up on your plate.
-Instead, choose a variety of mid-size to small fish, balancing fattier, omega-3-rich options like salmon, sardines, mackerel and oysters a couple of times per week with lower-fat options like tilapia, cod, shrimp and sole the rest of the time.
+Instead, choose a variety of mid-size to small fish, balancing fattier, omega-3-rich options like salmon, sardines, mackerel and oysters a couple of times per week with lower-fat options like canned light tuna, tilapia, cod, shrimp and sole the rest of the time.
 If you’re eating locally caught fish, be on alert for any advisories that may have been issued.
 And don’t worry about removing the skin from salmon and other fatty fish—if you’re choosing the cleanest possible selections and eating a variety of species, it’s not worth losing the valuable omega-3 fatty acids you’d be tossing out as well.

 Developing fetuses are especially vulnerable to the harmful effects of mercury, so health agencies recommend that women who are pregnant or breastfeeding, or who plan to be, avoid eating large fish, especially those mentioned above.
-If you’re a woman in this category, you can safely eat up to 12 ounces (around three meals) of lower-mercury seafood like bass, cod, halibut, salmon and shrimp per week.
+If you’re a woman in this category, you can safely eat up to 12 ounces (around three meals) of lower-mercury seafood like cod, salmon and shrimp per week.

 Q: I’ve heard that eating certain types of fish is bad for the planet.
 How can I choose ones that aren’t?